The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Introduction

 \section{Introduction}

 Software maintenance is one of the most expensive phases of the development lifecycle~\cite{borstler_role_2016}.
 A major contributor to this cost is the effort required to identify and correct software bugs, which alone can account for 50-70\% of the total development costs~\cite{wang2023bugpre, chowdhury_method-level_2024}.
 To no surprise, building models for accurate bug prediction is referred to as the \emph{prince of empirical software engineering research}~\cite{lanza2016tragedy} with researchers developing bug prediction models in an attempt to take early actions~\cite{chowdhury_method-level_2024, giger_method-level_2012, pascarella_performance_2020, rahman2017relationships, shivaji2012reducing, wang2023bugpre, wattanakriengkrai2020predicting}.
-The assumption being that if bug-prone code components can be identified early in the development lifecycle or prevented altogether, future maintenance costs will be significantly reduced~\cite{ibm}.
+The assumption is that if bug-prone code components can be identified early in the development lifecycle or prevented altogether, future maintenance costs will be significantly reduced~\cite{ibm}.

 Prior bug prediction models predominantly focused on the class or file levels~\cite{basili_validation_1996, gil_correlation_2017, zhou_ability_2010}.
 Unfortunately, these models remain underutilized in practice~\cite{tantithamthavorn2018experience}, at least partly because practitioners find it challenging to locate bugs at such coarse levels of granularity~\cite{chowdhury_method-level_2024, grund_codeshovel_2021, pascarella_performance_2020, lanza2016tragedy, shihab_industrial_2012,mondal_investigating_2019}.
-Practical use would require developers to sift through entire classes or files without an indication of what characteristics the model considered bug-prone.
-Consequently, a significant amount of recent research has focused on bug prediction at the method level granularity~\cite{mo2022exploratory, giger_method-level_2012,chowdhury_method-level_2024, Shippey, ferenc_automatically_2020, pascarella_performance_2020}.
+Practical use would require developers to inspect the entire flagged class or file to identify the specific location of the bug---a laborious and time-consuming task.
+Consequently, a significant amount of recent research has focused on bug prediction at the method-level granularity~\cite{mo2022exploratory, giger_method-level_2012,chowdhury_method-level_2024, Shippey, ferenc_automatically_2020, pascarella_performance_2020}.
 However, these models treat all buggy methods equally, without distinguishing between methods that were fixed once and those that required multiple bug fixes.

 In contrast to previous research, we focus on \emph{ExtremelyBuggy} methods---methods that have required bug fixes more than once---because identifying them early could prevent a disproportionate number of future failures and reduce the need for repeated maintenance on the same code fragments.
 Such methods may indicate architectural weak points or persistently complex areas that tend to accumulate defects over time.
 By identifying and targeting these methods, we aim to help practitioners prioritize their efforts where it matters most, enabling them to address a large number of bugs by focusing on a relatively small subset of problematic methods.